 Another great option is classic Gold Dot Short Barrel.
 Based on the original Gold Dot bullet design, this option has been tuned to provide effective penetration and expansion when fired through barrels as short as 1.9 inches.
 Plus. it produces less felt recoil, making your snappy compact pistol easier to shoot accurately.

-Whatever compact handgun you choose to carry, if you feed it the right ammunition, understand its strengths and weaknesses, and train appropriately, it will be there for you when it matters most.
+Whatever compact handgun you choose to carry, if you feed it the right ammo, understand its strengths and weaknesses, and train appropriately, it will be there for you when it matters most.